 "This is going to set the tone for where he goes with bringing in deputies that have been fired," Supervisor Kathryn Barger said.

-This story was updated on Mar.
-12 to include the account of that day's Board of Supervisors meeting.
+March 12, 2019: This article was updated to include the account of that day's Board of Supervisors meeting.

 This article was originally published on March 8.